The record

 The schema describes the reassembled body

 Everything below — the record map, the CDDL, the field rules — describes the record body after chunk reassembly.
-The chunk-array transport wrapper is not part of the schema; it is undone first, then the body is validated.
+The whole-body chunk array is not part of the schema; it is undone first, then the body is validated.

 The record map